 With the dozens of charter schools and St. Louis Public Schools vying for students (and the state tax dollars that follow), the institutions have to act more like businesses, marketing themselves — sometimes heavily.

 Recruitment has become big business for national charter school organizations, said Catherine DiMartino, an education researcher at St. John’s University in New York City.
 And there’s a simple reason why: “Because the kids equal money, and wherever the kids go, the money’s going to follow them.”

 Missouri doles out almost $7,000 per student in state funding.
 If a charter school spends $30,000 on ads, it needs to recruit four new kids in order to break even.
 A fifth means an increase in tax revenue.

 Education scholars say charter schools that are part of national networks pump lots of money into streamlined marketing strategies.
 Missouri’s charter schools are required to be nonprofits, though it’s harder to find exact spending amounts and budget documents for charter networks compared to traditional public school districts.

 - EAGLE College Prep, run by Open Sky Education, spends 1.5 percent of its budget marketing its three area schools (a fourth will open next month), according to spokeswoman Amber Kraus.
 That equals about $60,000, which Kraus said comes from its general budget.

-- KIPP St. Louis, part of the larger KIPP, Inc., spends $25,000 per year, or 1 percent of its budget, on marketing.
+- KIPP St. Louis, part of the larger KIPP, Inc., spends $25,000 per year, which is 0.1 percent of its budget, on marketing.
 It’ll open a fifth school in August.
 The money for marketing comes from fundraising efforts, according to Ericka Zoll, KIPP St. Louis’ Director of Development & External Affairs.

 - Gateway Science Academy, managed by Concept Schools, did not respond to St. Louis Public Radio’s requests for marketing spending.